 Affiliation and Research Interests

-I am a postdoctoral researcher in the Center for Computational Sciences and Engineering at the Lawrence Berkeley National Laboratory.
+I am a Research Scientist in the Center for Computational Sciences and Engineering at the Lawrence Berkeley National Laboratory.
 My research interest is in computational electrodynamics.
 I contribute to the development of the WarpX, which is an electromagnetic particle-in-cell code primarily used for simulations of advanced plasma wake-field accelerators using advanced algorithms.
 More information on the WarpX software can be found here

 My primary objective is to develop efficient diagnostics and core algorithms in WarpX.
 I am also collaborating with other members of CCSE and the WarpX team to leverage the AMR capability of WarpX for modeling plasma processes in the astrophysical context.
 Additionally, I am extending the Maxwell solver in WarpX to model quantum chips using a classical approach.
 More information on the research projects in the area of computational electrodynamics can be found here